Papacy in early Christianity: Episcopal organization of Rome

 Initially, the terms "presbyters" and "bishops" were used for the same people, who acted as leaders of the local church, being subject to an apostle.
 Thus, many historians argue that in the late 1st century, and until the mid 2nd century, the Roman Church did not have a single bishop as head of the local church, but rather had a collegiate form of pastoral leadership; the men who are listed as Peter's immediate successors were possibly prominent individuals in the Roman community, but not single bishops, and that therefore, originally, papal ministry did not exist.

 However, other scholars and historians disagree, arguing that the apostles designated their successors in leading local churches, which originally were also considered "apostles", citing for example Paul of Tarsus' pastoral charge to Titus and Timothy in the Acts of the Apostles.
 But by the end of the 1st century this title was reserved for the twelve disciples of Jesus, and the term "bishop" was applied to those who were previously called apostles.

 A few years later, Clement, c.
 96, while the Apostle John was still alive, stated that the other apostles left "instructions to the effect that after their death other proven men should succeed them in their ministry."
 The strongest argument to this effect is the historical records of St. Ignatius, Bishop of Antioch, who lived with the Apostles John and Peter, and who attested to the linear succession of bishops from the time of the apostles, soon after their death, in his church, and Smyrna.
 Soon after, Irenaeus in the second century highlighted the validity of a line of bishops from the time of St. Peter to his contemporary, Pope Victor I, enumerating them.
-The same argument is repeated by all the major ancient theologians and historians, such as Sixth Julius Africanus, Tertullian, Eusebius, and Jerome.
+The same argument is repeated by all the major ancient theologians and historians, such as Sextus Julius Africanus, Tertullian, Eusebius, and Jerome.